Roman3349/MCP9802-arduino/README.md

  * Available Packages: SOT-23-5, MSOP-8, SOIC-8

 ## Installation
-The best way how to install this library is to [download a latest package](https://github.com/Roman3349/MCP980X-arduino/releases) or use a [platformio](http://platformio.org/):
+The best way how to install this library is to [download a latest package](https://github.com/Roman3349/MCP980X-arduino/releases) or use [PlatformIO](http://platformio.org/):
 ```
-platformio lib -g install MCP980X
+pio lib install "roman3349/MCP980X"
 ```

 ## License
 This library is licensed under Apache License 2.0:

- > Copyright 2016 Roman Ondráček
+ > Copyright 2016 Roman Ondráček <ondracek.roman@centrum.cz>
  >
  > Licensed under the Apache License, Version 2.0 (the "License");
  > you may not use this file except in compliance with the License.